A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Related work

 While generative models have been largely absent from hyperspectral image emulation, they have been widely investigated in hyperspectral remote sensing for a variety of tasks.
 In particular, deep generative networks have been employed for data augmentation, classification, spectral unmixing, and spectral variability modeling.
 This line of research demonstrates the ability of generative models to capture complex hyperspectral data distributions.
 Generative adversarial networks (GANs) have been proposed for data augmentation in support of hyperspectral image classification \cite{liu2021}, as well as for hyperspectral image generation with controllable spectral variability \cite{palsson2023} or hyperspectral image super-resolution \cite{Shi2022}.
 Variational autoencoders (VAEs) have also been explored for hyperspectral data analysis, including spectral unmixing \cite{hadi2022}, and endmember library augmentation \cite{borsoi2020}.

+Building on these advances, diffusion-based and flow-based generative models have recently emerged as powerful alternatives to GANs and VAEs for high-dimensional data synthesis \cite{ho2020, lipman2023flowmatching}.
+Diffusion models generate samples through an iterative denoising process that progressively maps noise to the data distribution \cite{ho2020}.
+Building on the same principle, flow matching enables the training of continuous normalizing flows through direct vector-field regression, avoiding the expensive numerical simulations required by earlier differential-equation-based approaches \cite{lipman2023flowmatching}.
+From a conceptual perspective, this family of methods offers an appealing framework for conditional generation.
+Their main setback remains their high computational cost, as multiple optimization steps are generally required during inference.

-Although these generative models show strong potential for hyperspectral data generation and analysis, they are formulated for inverse or data-driven tasks, in which generation is conditioned on observed spectra, image content or labels rather than on physical or biophysical parameters.
+Although these generative models show strong potential for hyperspectral data generation and analysis, they are formulated for inverse or data-driven tasks, in which generation is conditioned on observed spectra, image content or labels rather than on biophysical and observation parameters.
 Consequently, the use of generative models for hyperspectral image emulation conditioned on physical parameters remains largely unexplored.